ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   - It seems that if a single prompt is used on each step the reward improves: https://wandb.ai/guillermobarbadillo/2025-09-15-debug-grpo/runs/f7r56ln8
 - [ ] Evaluate: /mnt/scratch/users/gbarbadillo/arc25/trainings/2025-09-19-rl-first-steps/lr1e-6_epochs100_16gen_1prompts-per-step_32lora/checkpoint-8400
 - [ ] Should I use some repetition penalty when training?
+- [ ] More advanced reward
+  - When all the rewards are equal, the loss is 0.
+And the model does not learn.
+However I would like the model to still learn when all the responses are correct.
+In that case I could break the ties using the length of the response.
+Use ockham's razor to keep responses as short as possible.
+  - However I'm not sure if that makes sense.
+Wouldn't be better to use a bigger number of predictions so there is one failing one and the model can learn the true goal?
+- [ ] Longer trainings with simplified reward to see if collapse happens
+- [ ] Update reward information with the best one
+- [ ] Document local experiments